mason66xue/multiple-choice/README.md

 ## Description

 Welcome to my history quiz!
 So far there are only 4 questions on this quiz and there are still rooms to grow for more questions.
+The purpose for me to create this quiz is because I want people to get to know more histories around the world.

+Good Luck!